San Diego drug tunnel had railcar, tons of pot

 The discovery of the cross-border tunnel earlier this month marked one of the largest marijuana seizures in the United States, with agents confiscating 20 tons of marijuana they said was smuggled through the underground passage.
+That tunnel ran the length of six football fields under the border and warehouses in Mexico and San Diego.
 One of the warehouses involved in the tunnel discovered Thursday is only a half-block away.

 Several sophisticated tunnels have ended in San Diego warehouses.
 ICE began meeting with landowners last month to warn them about leasing space to tunnel builders.

 "These owners of warehouses, they need to know their customers, they need to know who's in there leasing these things," Unzueta said.